Skip to main content

 Advanced Search

-Biography Dr Stewart Mottram is Reader in English Literature and specializes in environmental approaches to literature, with a focus on the writing of flood risk regions across time.
+Biography Stewart Mottram is Professor of Literature and Environment with a research focus on the writing of flood risk regions across time.
+He leads the AHRC project, From Noah to Now: A cultural history of flooding in English coastal and estuary communities.

-In his current work, Stewart collaborates with environmental specialists from across the humanities and sciences to foreground the history of flooding and its role in shaping the literatures and cultures of North Sea regions that continue to live with flood risk today.
-He leads on the AHRC/XR Stories funded Rising Tide of Humber project, which recreates historical flooding within the Humber estuary using virtual reality in order to raise awareness of today's changing climate (risingtide.hull.ac.uk).
+Stewart collaborates with environmental specialists from across the humanities and sciences to foreground the history of flooding and its role in shaping the literatures and cultures of North Sea regions that continue to live with flood risk today.
+He also leads the AHRC/XR Stories funded Rising Tide of Humber project, which recreates historical flooding within the Humber estuary using virtual reality in order to raise awareness of today's changing climate (risingtide.hull.ac.uk).

 Stewart has held fellowships from the Leverhulme Trust (2008-10) and AHRC (2014-15).
-He is Co-I on the AHRC Risky Cities project at Hull (2020-23) and Co-Director of the University of Hull's Centre for Water Cultures.
+He was Co-I on the AHRC Risky Cities project at Hull (2020-23) and is Co-Director of the University of Hull's Centre for Water Cultures.

 Stewart is author of over 25 publications, including two research monographs and a co-edited collection, and he is particularly recognized for his work on Hull poet, Andrew Marvell (1621-78).
 His most recent book, ‘Ruin and Reformation in Spenser, Shakespeare, and Marvell’, was published by Oxford University Press in 2019.
 His research on Andrew Marvell and medical cures for malaria in seventeenth-century England was first reported in The Observer newspaper in August 2020, and is available to read open access in the journal The Seventeenth Century (2021).